hazelcast/hazelcast-python-client/README.md

 ---

-If you run the Hazelcast IMDG members in a different server than the client, you most probably have configured the members' ports and cluster names as explained in the previous section.
-If you did, then you need to make certain changes to the network settings of your client.
+If you run the Hazelcast IMDG members on a different server than the client, you most probably have configured the members' ports and cluster names as explained in the previous section.
+If you did, then you need to make match those changes to the network settings of your client.

 #### 1.4.2.1.
 Group Settings